 UNDER – 1 Michelin star – Norway

-There are ten Michelin-star winning restaurants in Norway but one – Under – is attracting gourmands from all over the world.
-They are travelling to Lindesnes – 370 kilometres from Oslo by car – not only for the cuisine but the experience itself.
-Diners enjoy their meals 4.5 metres (15 feet) under the North Atlantic Ocean.
+Diners travel to Lindesnes – 370 kilometres from Oslo by car – not only for the cuisine but the experience itself: to enjoy their meals 5 metres under the North Atlantic Ocean.

 The purpose-built restaurant sits on a bleak landscape on the south coast of Norway with the incredible dining room under the surface of the water.
 The only thing keeping the diners from the cold ocean are windows constructed of large, thick reinforced sheets of acrylic.
 The room itself is Scandi to the hilt – understated primal elegance – making the “view” – and indeed the cuisine – the stars of the show.
-The Danish Head Chef – Nicolai Ellitsgaard – uses local ingredients – mainly from the waters around Under for his culinary creations.
-His specialties include crab, lobster and seaweed.
+The Head Chef – Chef Bernt Sætre – uses local ingredients – mainly from the waters around Under for his culinary creations.

 ITHAA UNDERSEA RESTAURANT – Maldives